 Skritter is web-based, so you can use it on any computer with an Internet connection, on or off campus.
 You can practice drawing the characters using your mouse, but you may like to try Skritter with a pen tablet, where you hold a stylus just like a pen and actually practice the movements of drawing.
 We have a pen tablet available for use in the LRC with Skritter, so stop by to try it out!

-Besides studying online, our patrons can also use Skritter on their mobile devices.
-So far they have apps available iOS and Android.
+You can also use Skritter on your mobile devices.
+Currently, there are apps available for iOS and Android.
 (Our subscription gives our patrons free access to Skritter through these apps.)
 You can learn about these apps here: http://www.skritter.com/ios